WilfredTA/formal-methods-curriculum/courses/3_Formal_Methods_Fundamentals/1.SAT_SMT/A.SAT/README.md

 "Handbook of Satisfiability" which can be found here https://www.amazon.com/Handbook-Satisfiability-Artificial-Intelligence-Applications/dp/1586039296.

-Now to encode some of the theory we learned and practice with MiniSat.

-First learn about the standard SAT encoding DNF format: https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html.
+Now to encode some of the theory we learned and practice with MiniSat, learn about the standard SAT encoding DNF format: https://people.sc.fsu.edu/~jburkardt/data/cnf/cnf.html.

 Can you encode the correct constraints in DNF format of the N Queens Puzzle, when n=8?
 Read about the n queens puzzle here: https://en.wikipedia.org/wiki/Eight_queens_puzzle